Boston Common's 44 acres of lush green space occupy the heart of the city.

 T he cemetery also contains the remains of Tea Party and Revolutionary War Patriots, as well as British soldiers who died from disease during the British occupation of Boston and from wounds received during the Battle of Bunker Hill.

-12. Watch a Parade Pass by the Common
+12. Watch a Parade March Past the Common

 The Common's central location makes it the perfect viewing spot for several popular parades and processions.
 Here are some of the biggest: